 While the final requirements should be quantitative and measurable, it is not an absolute requirement for initial requirements.
 Scott Barber, for example, advocates that we need to gather qualitative requirements first [Barber07].
-While business people know what the system should do and may provide some numeric information, they are usually not trained in requirement elicitation and system design.
-If asked to provide quantitative and measurable requirements, they may finally provide them based on whatever assumptions they have about system's design and human-computer interaction, but quite often it results in wrong assumptions being documented as business requirements.
-We should document real business needs in the form in which they are available, and only then elaborate them into quantitative and measurable requirements.
+While business people know what the system should do and may provide some numeric information, they are not trained in requirement elaboration and system design.
+If asked to provide quantitative and measurable requirements, they finally provide them based on whatever assumptions they have about system's design and humancomputer interaction, but quite often this results in wrong assumptions being documented as business requirements.
+We need to document real business requirements in the form they are available, and only then elaborate them into quantitative and measurable.

-One often missed issue, as Scott Barber notes, is understanding the difference between goals and requirements [Barber07].
-Most of response time "requirements" (and sometimes other kinds of performance requirements) are goals, not requirements.
-They are something that we want to achieve, but missing them won't necessarily prevent deploying the system.
+One often missed issue, as Scott Barber notes, is goals versus requirements [Barber07].
+Most of response time "requirements" (and sometimes other kinds of performance requirements,) are goals, not requirements: something that we want to achieve, but missing them won't necessarily prevent deploying the system.

 In many cases, especially for response times, there is a big difference between goals and requirements (the point when stakeholders agree that the system can't go into production with such performance).
-For many corporate web applications, response time goals are two to five seconds, and requirements may be somewhere between eight seconds and a minute.
+For many interactive web applications, response time goals are two to five seconds and requirements may be somewhere between eight seconds and one minute.